 Tutors that are highly-qualified K-12 and university educators

-SchoolTutoring Academy’s tutoring programs for Tyler students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Tyler students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Tyler District Curriculum Used in Our In-Home Tutoring Programs

 Tyler Independent School District uses the Texas Essential Knowledge and Skills as the base for their creative curriculum used to reach each student and to help them to succeed.
 This is a framework for teaching and learning in each subject; it provides testable objectives that increase in difficulty each year, ensuring students a thorough education in each subject.
 The district works closely with parents, community members, and other stakeholders to devise learning experiences that promote curiosity, exploration, and inquiry.
 An emphasis on integrating technology further promotes college and career readiness.

 We currently cover the following Tyler-area school district: Tyler Independent School District.

 Contact our Academic Directors at 1-877-545-7737 to Discuss your Child's Strengths and Areas for Improvement.
 Get started with Tyler Tutor Today.

 A Parent Talks About Finding a Private, In-Home Tutor